12 Important Fintech Trends (2021-2024)

 Some enterprising fintech offerings are now looking to further close this gap.

 In China, financial powerhouse Ant Financial is mobilizing the billions of data points it collects from small and medium-sized businesses across its platforms to offer cheaper trade financing.

 Ant Finanical is attempting to reduce the number of underbaked small businesses.

 Ant also developed a savings instrument that allows Chinese shoppers on mobile platforms to earn suitable returns on spare cash sitting in their accounts.

 It channels these funds to traditionally underbanked merchants, like those in rural areas.
-The platform has seen fairly significant success, as it attracted over 10 billion renminbi in the first month of its operation.
+Ant's platform has seen fairly significant success, as it attracted over 10 billion RMB in the first month of its operation.

-The financial institutions that will succeed appear to be those that are willing to partner with potential rivals and adapt to changing sentiments.
+The financial institutions that will succeed appear to be those that are willing to partner with potential rivals and adapt to changing sentiments in consumer preferences.